Frequently Asked Questions

 Due to your Windows 10 personalisation colour settings, the colours below may vary.

-My quote file won't open SoloAssist when I double click on it. - (Option 2 Fix)
+My quote file won't open SoloAssist when I double click on it. - Option 2

 This problem is typically an incorrect file association.
 This means that in the past, somebody on your device has tried to open a SoloAssist quote file with another program such as 'Adobe' and reset the file association.
 To fix the problem, try the following.